AlexRubio1/Alex-portfolio/_posts/2024-05-08-Pair-Review.md

 ```

-## Objects In javascript
+## Objects
-- Object Instantiation: While creating a new vending machine, an object from the VendingMachine class is instantiated using the new keyword.
+- Object Instantiation:
+When you create a new vending machine, you use the new keyword to instantiate an object from the VendingMachine class.
-Const vendingMachine = new VendingMachine(), for instance, generates a new vending machine object with the name vendingMachine.
+For example, const vendingMachine = new VendingMachine(); creates a new vending machine object named vendingMachine.
-State, which stores the item's current state, is one of the characteristics unique to each vending machine object (such as vendingMachine).
+- Object Properties:
+Each vending machine object (such as vendingMachine) has its own set of properties, like state, which holds its current state.
-- Object-Based Techniques:
+- Object Methods:
-The VendingMachine class defines methods that are also available to vending machine objects.
-The selectItem, processPayment, and dispenseItem methods are examples of tasks that the vending machine is capable of performing.
+The vending machine objects also have methods defined in the VendingMachine class.
+These methods represent actions that the vending machine can perform, such as selectItem, processPayment, and dispenseItem.
-The corresponding action is simulated when you call these methods on a vending machine object (such as vendingMachine.selectItem('Soda')).
+When you call these methods on a vending machine object (e.g., vendingMachine.selectItem('Soda')), it simulates the corresponding action.

 ### How I incorported single responbiility principle into my own code